 Subnetting Practice Questions Video Tutorial

-The question is, what are the network address, the broadcast address and valid host addresses for the IP address of 184.108.40.206/26?
-In the second part of the question, what is the subnet mask in dotted-decimal notation?
+What are the network address, broadcast address, and valid host addresses for the IP subnet of which the host is a member of?

 Practice Question Answer